PARIOT: Anti-Repackaging for IoT Firmware Integrity: Threats to Firmware Integrity

-Furthermore, in a client-server model, a server manages all the data it stores, so a firmware file can be forged into a malicious file before being distributed.
-An adversary may also compromise the server to delete the latest firmware file, inject a malicious file \cite{choi2020blockchain}, or overload the server to interfere with the update process \cite{bacelliSurvey}.
-An attacker can also compromise the device used to transmit the update, e.g., the MUA or the access point, to break the correct verification or delivery process.
-For instance, Sch{\"u}ll et al. \cite{schull2016data} showed a new firmware modification attack against a fitness tracker, where an adversary manipulated plain HTTP traffic and TLS proxy between an original gateway and the update server.
+\paragraph{\textbf{Compromission of the intermediate agents}} If an attacker succeeds in compromising an agent in the distribution phase, then she can inject a malicious/modified firmware bundle into the distribution chain.
+For instance, a malicious actor can compromise the MUA to replace the original firmware with a modified version after the firmware verification phase, thus installing a modified firmware on the IoT device: Sch{\"u}ll et al. \cite{schull2016data} showed a new firmware modification attack against a fitness tracker, where an adversary manipulated plain HTTP traffic and TLS proxy between an original gateway and the update server.
+This threat can be mitigated by providing a secure distribution environment (e.g., a security-hardened MUA) and implementing a signature verification process on the FC.

-Finally, in the loading phase an attacker having physical access to the device, may disable its security mechanisms or hardware locks \cite{panchal2018security}.
-In such a scenario, the attacker can remove/modify the trust anchor (e.g., change the signing certificate) and inject a repackaged firmware.

-After the firmware has been securely delivered to the IoT device, then the firmware needs to be flashed.
-Before it gets flashed, possible attacks could happen, such as time-of-check-to-time-of-use attacks (TOCTOU) \cite{mtetwa2019secure}, where an attacker modifies the firmware after the verification process but before the firmware has been flashed to memory.